 ‘Board is especially interesting on why meritocracies create glass ceilings, when your instinct would lead you to suppose that assisting a smooth transition to the top is the point of a meritocracy’

-Douglas Board discusses the issues raised in Elites in this episode of the Work Interrupted podcast.
+Douglas Board discusses the issues raised in Elites on Christina Patterson’s Work Interrupted podcast.

 And here he is with former Irish 'Dragon' Bobby Kerr on the Newstalk podcast Down to Business.

 Vikas Shah of Thought Economics interviews Douglas about Elites.